 - Sea ducks (harlequin, scoter, long-tailed duck) in western Washington

-- · Snow goose in Goose Management Area 1
+- Snow goose in Goose Management Area 1

 - Brant

 - Band-tailed pigeon

-To hunt during these seasons you must obtain written authorizations and harvest reports from WDFW.
-If you did not have authorizations the previous year you can apply for them by contacting a WDFW office.
-You do not need to apply for each species' authorization every year, as long as you submitted your harvest report for each species the previous year.
+To hunt during these seasons you must obtain written authorizations and harvest reports.
+If you did not have an authorization the previous year you can apply for one by contacting a WDFW office.
+You do not need to apply every year as long as you submitted your harvest report for each species the previous year.